sigoden/clii/README.md

 {"options":{"foo":"abc","bar":123},"message":"hello world"}
 ```

-## Documents
+## Api

-Cmru provides some handly functions and packages That are available straight away without any imports.
+Cmru provides some handly functions and modules That are available straight away without any imports.

 For better autocomplete in editor like vscode. you can manualy import with: